Precept Information - 2017 / 2018

 Town Council Finances

-The Town Council accounts and financial policies of the Council, are audited each year by the Internal auditor, who
+The Town Council accounts and financial policies of the Council, are audited each year by an Internal auditor, who

 is appointed by the Flintshire County Council.
 The accounts are also subject to a further audit by an external auditor, appointed

-by the Welsh Assembly.
-The Electors Rights to inspect the accounts and audit report are advertised each year within the community,
+by the Wales Audit Office.
+The Electors Rights to inspect the accounts and audit report are advertised each year within the

-Please click on the below links, which will open a pdf document providing details of the Town Council's
+Please click on the below link, which will open a pdf document providing details of the Town Council's

 Council welcome applications from the Community for financial support.
 However, the application must be from a bone fide group,